hashicorp/consul/consul/endpoints.md

 * Ping : Used to test connectivity
 * Leader : Used to get the address of the leader
+* Peers: Used to get the Raft peerset

 ## Catalog Service